 We developed and delivered a comprehensive training package that included the following:

 - basic counselling skills

 - understanding INA families and working with INA children and families in school

-Alongside training, staff were supported to put into practice their counselling skills, deeper understanding of cultural differences and knowledge of possible barriers faces by INA children and families.
+Alongside training, staff were supported to put into practice their counselling skills, more profound understanding of cultural differences, and knowledge of possible barriers faced by INA children and families.
 Staff were able to access individual and group supervision to give them the opportunity to discuss their experiences and gain insight and knowledge from their peers.

 Following the training programme, participants reported their understanding of the key topics had increased and reported making changes to their practice in work:

 “I’m taking time to talk to individual children about their home life and different cultures.”

 “I’m a lot more confident now with more understanding of their life and situation.”